aws-samples/aws-serverless-feedback-app/docs/getting_started.md

   <img src="images/open_amplify_app.png" alt="Launch Amplify App"/>
 </p>

+## Step 5 - Submitting and Viewing Feedbacks

-4. Submit a Feedback by filling out the feedback form and clicking the Submit button
+1. Submit a Feedback by filling out the feedback form and clicking the Submit button

 <p align="center">
   <img src="images/submit_feedback.png" alt="Submit Feedback"/>
 </p>

-5. Ensure you can see successful message "Feedback received...
+2. Ensure you can see successful message "Feedback received...
 Thank You!" otherwise you will see the message "Oops!
 A little glitch can you try again please!" which indicates something went wrong

 Note: There is currently a known issue that when a feedback is submitted, the transaction is completed successfully but still returns the message "Oops!
 A little glitch, can you try again please!".
 This is currently being worked on but to fix this for the time being, follow the instructions on the issues page [here](common_issues.md)